linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 12.10.2025
+- Topic: 1 WORD + AI = YOUR SOCIAL NETWORK
+- Directory: /posts/2025/October/12
+- Description: ``` Stop spending months on development.
+Start your niche community in seconds with Web4 SNaaS from Linkspreed.
+Our revolutionary approach is simple: 1 WORD + AI = YOUR SOCIAL NETWORK ```

 ### 11.10.2025
 - Topic: UK ID is horrible!
 - Directory: /posts/2025/October/11